-Contagious respiratory illness caused by influenza viruses infecting nose, throat, and sometimes lungs
+Flu, or influenza, is a contagious respiratory illness caused by influenza viruses infecting nose, throat, and sometimes lungs.

 - Sore throat